mk-fg/games/README.rst

 accuracy / TU" for melee weapons, with no accuracy multiplier for ranged.

-Also shows all special effects in addition to that, allowing to easily pick something good for specific purpose, taking specifici soldier's attributes into account (input on top).
+Also shows all special effects in addition to that, allowing to easily pick something good for specific purpose, taking specific soldier's attributes into account (input on top).

 piratez-extract-rulesets.sh is a helper script to run ``piratez-melee-calc.py